DSIP-FBK/DSIPTS/README.md

 x_num_future: the numerical future variables
 x_cat_past: the categorical past variables
 x_cat_future: the categorical future variables
+idx_target: index containing the y variables in the past dataset.
+Can be used during the training for train a differential model
 ```
 by default, during the dataset construction, the target variable will be added to the `x_num_past` list.
 Moreover the set of categorical variable will be the same in the past and the future but we choose to distinguish the two parts during the forward loop for seek of generability.